spiicez21/PhaGen-Agent/README.md

 - `reports` — structured innovation story payloads alongside their report version, ready for future PDF/JSON export diffs.

 Tables are created automatically by `app.database.init_db()` when Uvicorn boots.
 Point `DATABASE_URL` at your desired Postgres instance and the ORM will create or upgrade the schema as needed (use Alembic for future migrations once the schema stabilizes).

+## Object storage & artifacts

+- Raw structured job payloads are snapshotted to the `S3_RAW_DOCUMENTS_BUCKET` (default `phagen-raw-documents`) every time a job finishes.
+Files land under `jobs/{job_id}/raw/<timestamp>.json` so you can diff payloads over time or replay them through downstream pipelines.
+- Generated PDF exports are uploaded to the `S3_REPORTS_BUCKET` (default `phagen-report-artifacts`) when the `/api/jobs/{id}/report.pdf` endpoint is called; keys follow `jobs/{job_id}/reports/v{version}-<timestamp>.pdf`.
+- Uploads target whatever endpoint/credentials you configure (MinIO via Docker Compose or a real S3 bucket).
+If MinIO/S3 is unreachable, uploads are skipped but the API still returns the PDF/JSON; check the backend logs for warnings.
+- Bucket names, credentials, and endpoints are controlled via environment variables documented in the quick start section, allowing you to point dev, staging, and prod environments at different storage accounts.

 ### Windows PDF prerequisites